Language-Technology-Assessment/main-database/readme.md

     🟥 No API access.

-    🟧 Commerial or restircted-access user API is available.
+    🟧 Commerial or restricted-access user API is available.

     🟩 An open API available that provides unrestricted access to the text generator (other than security and CDN restrictions).